 Many Dahua IoT-based DVR devices can be hijacked by exploiting a five-year-old firmware-based vulnerability, exposing passwords.

-Security researchers at NewSky Security announced the discovery that IoT search engine ZoomEye is cache tens of thousands of passwords for Dahua DVR devices.
-The passwords are published in clear text, free for the taking for any hacker, making it easy for even the most unskilled to hack into the devices.
+Security researchers at NewSky Security have discovered that IoT search engine ZoomEye cached tens of thousands of passwords for Dahua DVR devices.
+The search engine displays the passwords in clear text, free for the taking, making it easy for even the most unskilled cybercriminal to hack into devices.